cgwire/kitsu/getting-started-production/README.md

 A new blue line on top of the screen appears.
 ![Blue menu](../img/getting-started/blue_menu.png)

 You can now do the assignation.
-As soon as you click on the box you will see the list of the people.
-Just click on the name to assign him.
+Click on the text input and you will see the list of available people.
+Click on a person name to perform to select him.
+Then click on the confirmation button to perform the assignation.

 ![Selected people](../img/getting-started/select_people.png)